When eaten, this hormone is released into the bloodstream, helping to move glucose from the food that has been ingested into cells for use as energy.

 After this, the effect gradually wears off, and blood glucose levels rise.

 The doctor will work with the patient on which type of insulin is best for him.

-- Rapid-acting insulin is clear in appearance and begins to work in 1 to 20 minutes, peaks 1 hour later, and lasts for 3 to 5 hours.
+- A rapid-acting insulin is clear in appearance and begins to work in 1 to 20 minutes, peaks 1 hour later, and lasts for 3 to 5 hours.
 You should eat immediately after injecting rapid-acting insulin.

 - Short-acting insulin is clear in appearance.
 It starts working in half an hour, so you need to inject half an hour before eating, and it peaks in 2 to 4 hours and lasts for 6 to 8 hours.

-- Mixed insulin has a cloudy appearance and contains premixed combinations of short-acting or rapid-acting insulin and an intermediate-acting insulin.
+- Mixed insulin is cloudy and contains premixed combinations of short-acting or rapid-acting insulin and intermediate-acting insulin.
 This makes the injection easier by administering two types of insulin in one injection.
-This insulin can be taken before a meal to provide a stable level of insulin for a time after the meal.
+This insulin can be taken before a meal to provide a stable insulin level for a time after the meal.

 - Long-acting insulin is clear in appearance.
 It usually does not have a pronounced peak and lasts up to 24 hours.